8 steps to building features your users actually want

 This first step might be the easiest, yet most important.
 It’s as simple as talking about it and trying to justify why it should be included.

 Find the source of the feature request.
 Was it a user?
 Was it a team member?
-Either way, sit down with the user, or your entire team, and have a discussion around the reasons for building it.
+Either way, sit down with the user or your entire team and discuss the reasons for building it.

 In Running Lean, Ash Maruya suggests, “Try to talk the customer out of wanting the feature.
 Have them sell you on why it should be added.”